The following Maui restaurants are no longer open

 This restaurant on the Kaanapali golf course was open for lunch and dinner.
-It was one of the few Maui restaurants also open for late night dining, until 2 AM every day.
-There were multiple TV’s showing sports.
+It was one of the few Maui restaurants also open for late-night dining until 2 AM every day.
+There were multiple TVs showing sports.
 The owner also owned Round Table Pizza, so that was the excellent pizza that you could find at Paradise Grill.
-But there were lots of other choices on the menu too, including appetizers, salads, sandwiches, and complete entrees.
+But there were many other choices on the menu, too, including appetizers, salads, sandwiches, and complete entrees.

 Pita Paradise Kihei

-Some of the best foods at Pita Paradise are the lamb gyros, the hummus, and the veggie wraps.
-Food here is much better than at many other restaurants in this low price range.
+Some of the best foods at Pita Paradise are the lamb gyros, hummus, and veggie wraps.
+The food here is much better than at many other restaurants in this low price range.